How to Tell If Wall Is Load Bearing: 5 Signs You Shouldn't Ignore

 5. Follow safety precautions

-By adhering to these guidelines, you can safely undertake modifications to your load-bearing wall while preserving the structural stability of your building.
+By following these steps, you can safely modify your load-bearing wall while keeping your building’s stability intact.

 Conclusion